 Other things to consider before any tenants move in include:

 Any rental income you receive may be taxed at your usual rate (20% if you are basic rate taxpayer, and 40% if you are a higher-rate taxpayer).

-This net figure would have to at the very least cover the mortgage payments on that property, and ideally leave you some surplus in case you need to do any maintenance and repairs on the property.
+This net figure would have to at the very least cover the mortgage payments on that property.

-You may also need to factor in a back-up fund in case you need to continue paying the mortgage between tenants when you are not receiving any rental income.
+Ideally, it should also leave you some surplus for a back-up fund in case you need to do any maintenance and repairs on the property.
+This could also cover paying the mortgage between tenants when you are not receiving any rental income.

 Here is what you will need to consider:

-Ultimately the decision to rent out your house will mean that you go from being a home-owner and occupier to a landlord, and with your new status as landlord you will have certain new responsibilities:
+The decision to rent out your house will mean that you go from being a home-owner and occupier to a landlord, and with your new status as landlord you will have certain new responsibilities:

-As well as these responsibilities you will need to be prepared to be on hand when you get a call from your tenants, as many issues will need attention immediately (a gas leak for example).
-You can avoid this stress by handing the reigns over to a letting agent, but this will come at a price.
+As well as these responsibilities you will need to be prepared to be on hand when you get a call from your tenants, as many issues will need attention immediately (a gas leak, for example).
+You can avoid this stress by handing the reigns over to a letting agent - but this will come at a price.